HSSBoston/raspi-python/README.md

-# Crafting and Programming Raspberry Pi with Python
+## Crafting and Programming Raspberry Pi Gadgets with Python

 I started using Raspberry Pi in December 2020.
-Since then, I have been using Python to make Raspi apps.
+I have been using Python to make Raspi apps.
 See:

 - [Playground folder](playground/): for the code I used to do basic things, learn about something new about Python programming or try out new sensors/parts.
 - [Projects folder](projects/): for my weekend and term projects.

 <p align="center">